 - Intracranial infection - meningitis, encephalitis.

-- Space-occupying intracranial lesion: less than 1% of patients who are referred to outpatient headache clinics have an intracranial lesion.
+- Space-occupying intracranial lesion: fewer than 1% of patients who are referred to outpatient headache clinics have an intracranial lesion .

-Classifying headache type and reaching a diagnosis based on the features of the headache allows people with a primary headache disorder to receive appropriate treatment and prevention for their headaches.
+Classifying headache type and reaching a diagnosis based on the features of the headache allow people with a primary headache disorder to receive appropriate treatment and prevention for their headaches.
 Some people will have more than one headache disorder and therefore have more than one classification.
-Accurate classification (and appropriate treatment) helps reduce referrals for unnecessary investigations and contribute to improved outcomes for people with a headache disorder.
+Accurate classification (and appropriate treatment) will help reduce referrals for unnecessary investigations and contribute to improved outcomes for people with a headache disorder.
+This is particularly true for people with tension-type headaches and migraine, who are often referred for imaging solely for reassurance .

 - Frequency, duration and severity of headaches.